-The minimum capacitor value is calculated to be 29 $\mu$ F. For this circuit a larger value of capacitor yields better transient response.
-Two 47- $\mu$ F output capacitors are used for C3 and C4.
+The minimum capacitor value is calculated to be 34 $\mu$ F. For this circuit a larger value of capacitor yields better transient response.
+A single 100- $\mu$ F output capacitor is used for C3.
 It is important to note that the actual capacitance of ceramic capacitors decreases with applied voltage.
 In this example, the output voltage is set to 3.3 V, minimizing this effect.